cksimon/strips-robot/README.rst

 #steps to run program

-1)open command prompt
+1) open command prompt

 2) navigate to "./src

 3) type "python pyperplan.py -s gbf task4.pddl"

-4)after running the program a "xxxx.pddl.soln" file will be created with the same naming scheme as the problem file used to run the program
+4) After running the program a "xxxx.pddl.soln" file will be created with the same naming scheme as the problem file used to run the program

 #for the full original code written by authors please see  the following

 Contact
 =======